Which Airlines are not Flying the Boeing 737 MAX?

 In 2021, after rigorous testing, Civil Aviation Authorities in many places in the world cleared the Boeing 737 MAX to fly again, including the US, Canada, the UK, Australia, Brazil, and the EU.

-As airlines welcome back the Boeing 737 MAX to their day-to-day operations, we realize that some people might be wary of taking a flight on the Boeing 737 MAX.
+As airlines welcome back the Boeing 737 MAX to their day-to-day operations, we realise that some might be wary of taking a flight on the Boeing 737 MAX.
 Although safety regulators have cleared the Boeing 737 MAX, we understand the importance of peace of mind.

 United States